This particular limb is even thinner and more unstable than the ones to be found in the Out on a Limb group of essays — of which it used to be a part.

 He was also not seen for something like a decade after the death of Madam Smith.
 But he had already begun to reconnect with followers by the time he made an appointment to meet with Albus Dumbledore in order to ask for the vacant DADA position.

 We have no way to solidly fix the date of this interview, either.
-Our earlier calculation which conflated Minerva McGonagall’s date of hire with Albus Dumbledore’s appointment as Headmaster now appears to have been premature.
+Our earliest calculation which conflated Minerva McGonagall’s date of hire with Albus Dumbledore’s appointment as Headmaster now appears to have been premature.
 The only clues we have is that when it took place Riddle was but recently returned to the ww after a 10-year absence, that he had still looked quite young shortly before that absence, and that the interview with Albus took place in winter.
-It might be safe to suppose the interview’s possible date to be somewhere in the neighborhood of 1960, but we cannot place it any more certainly than that.
+It might be safe to suppose the interview’s possible date to be somewhere in the neighborhood of 1960, give or take some 2–3 years, but we cannot place it any more certainly than that.

 From the other end of the equation, we have Cornelius Fudge assuring the Muggle Prime Minister, in the summer of 1996, that they had been attempting to catch this “terrorist leader” for nearly 30 years.
 Which would project the start of his first rise back to somewhere in the middle or late 1960s.